WS 22 BS 25 S 25 T 35 Ag 25 Int 35 Per 45 WP 56 Fel 45 Inf 25

 It is the cruel jest of the psyker that even though he acts to protect the Imperium, his very existence is a threat, and his mere presence draws the attentions of the denizens within the Warp.
 The Imperium understands the importance of using psykers.
 They can be found at every level of command and on nearly every world, but psykers forever remain apart from the rest of humanity, no matter how useful they might be.
 Living with the constant fear of death (often at the hands of one’s allies) or the terror of daemonic possession frays all but the hardest of minds.
 Thus, their lives are ones of constant stress and ostracism.
 Only the strongest can hope to survive against years of attack from the Warp each time they attempt to use its powers.

-To ensure the Imperium’s safety, the Adeptus Astra Telepathica oversees the recruitment of these dangerous individuals.
+To ensure the Imperium’s safety, the Scholastia Psykana oversees the recruitment of these dangerous individuals.
 Its fleet of Black Ships travel endlessly from world to world, gathering anyone who shows the taint of psychic talent to take back to Terra for testing.
 Only a fraction of those taken survive to serve in the Adeptus Astra Telepathica.
 Most are sacrificed to sustain the Emperor, perhaps the most potent psyker even known.
 Others fall during their training, their minds or bodies torn asunder by the creatures of the Warp, or executed should their powers prove too uncontrollable or their minds unsuitable.
-Only after years of rigorous schooling in the Scholastia Psykana, the Adeptus Astra Telepathica’s training facilities, are they deemed fit to serve the Imperium either among its armies or as part of the great network of Astropaths conveying messages across the stars.
-The cycle often repeats itself, and those psykers that become sanctioned to serve within the ranks of the Adeptus Astra Telepathica sometimes go on to work the Black Ships.
+Only after years of rigorous schooling in the Scholastia Psykana’s training facilities, are they deemed fit to serve the Imperium either among its armies.
+The cycle often repeats itself, and those psykers that become sanctioned to serve within the ranks of the Scholastia Psykana sometimes go on to work the Black Ships.
 Others become instructors, imparting their knowledge to new generations of psykers.

 Those who do not serve the Adeptus Astra Telepathica directly find themselves fulfilling duties elsewhere, as there is always demand for sanctioned psykers.
 This could be fighting in Mankind’s constant wars, turning their powers against the foes of the Emperor.
 Alternatively, they might find relative safety ensconced in the palaces of a planetary governor, a novelty for the idle nobility as they send and receive messages for their master.
 No matter where they live, they are always viewed with suspicion and fear.
 Often, this mistrust comes most strongly from their fellow psykers, for all psykers are but one faltering mental defence away from allowing the horrors of the Warp into reality.

 Psykers are in reality mutants, a divergence of the human evolutionary process into something different and often terrifying.
 They have lived their whole lives with this taint, while the Imperium exploits and uses their unique abilities.
 As conduits to the Warp, they have also lived in constant fear of possession, or of death at the hands of the terrible denizens of that unholy place.
 Their earlier lives may have been filled with unexplained accidents or mental breakdowns, and at some point, discovery and capture.
 Many do not live long enough to be discovered, destroying themselves in bursts of uncontrolled power.
-Untold others are never detected and culled, a constant worry within the Adeptus Astra Telepathica and the Inquisition.
-On Terra there is the painful process of sanctioning, where they are tested, branded, and broken to serve the will of the Emperor.
-Most are unfit for continued existence, and their service ends as their energies are used to fuel the Emperor’s life force and the eternal light of the Astronomican.
+Untold others are never detected and culled, a constant worry within the Scholastia Psykana and the Inquisition.
+For some of them brought to Terra there is the painful process of sanctioning, where they are tested, branded, and broken to serve the will of the Emperor.
+Most are unfit for continued existence and are lobotomized and used to create Gellar Fields.
+For some their service ends as their energies are used to fuel the Emperor’s life force and the eternal light of the Astronomican.
 Those remaining are admitted to the ranks of Adeptus Astra Telepathica, deemed safe and strong enough to serve the Imperium.
 It can be a harsh and thankless life that breeds bitterness, the psykers’ minds in constant stress and surrounded with fear and hatred.
 Each day can push them further from humanity and closer to the whispering promises of the Ruinous Powers.

 Though psykers dominate the bulk of this agency, there are others.
 Numerous unblessed humans act as warders and minders, perhaps on Terra or on the Black Ships, all watching for any signs a psyker has become a deadly threat.
 Worse still for psykers are their opposites: the even more unnatural psychic untouchables.
 These soulless humans can negate psychic energies, and their mere nearby presence can bring a psyker to his knees with intense waves of debilitating pain.
 No matter their role, those from the Adeptus Astra Telepathica are always seen as outside the normal ranks of humanity, and must prove themselves with every action.